rsheldiii/MDM_Dreamscene/README.txt

 have fun!

 This should be shared under the same CC license the eOS theme is, which I can't find for the life of me right now

+in order to install this neme, you need to pack it into a .tar.gz and install using mdm-setup